Distracted Driving [Must-Know Facts + Statistics]

 Depending on the state you live in, certain forms of distracted driving, like the use of hand-held devices while behind the wheel, are prohibited by law, incurring strict penalties.
 And that’s not even to mention the impact a distracted driving violation could have on your auto insurance premiums.

-In the following article, we’re going to take a deep dive into exactly what car insurance consumers need to know about distracted driving, including the different types and forms of distracted driving, important statistics, distracted driving laws by state, the effect a distracted driving violation could have on your insurance costs, and more.
+In the following article, we’re going to take a deep dive into exactly what car insurance consumers need to know, including the different types and forms of distracted driving, important statistics, laws by state, the effect a violation could have on your insurance costs, and more.

 Without further ado, let’s get down to business.